Shimizu-Lab/LIGHTHOUSE/README.md

 # LIGHTHOUSE
 This is the repository for the results presented in <a href='https://www.biorxiv.org/content/10.1101/2021.09.25.461785v1.full'>our manuscript</a>.
-Please see the <a href='https://github.com/Shimizu-group/LIGHTHOUSE/blob/main/DEMO.ipynb'>DEMO.ipynb</a> file.

 Dependencies:
-Python anaconda environment, PyTorch, RDKit, subword-nmt
+Python anaconda environment, PyTorch, RDKit, subword-nmt<br><br>

+Versions:
 ## Install commands
 ### Virtual environment
 conda create -n LIGHTHOUSE_demo<br>